trickytank/CRAN-task-view-games/README.md

 *Include one or two paragraphs about the scope of the task view, outlining the inclusion and exclusion criteria as well as relevant sections within the topic.*

+This proposal contains a list of R packages that are games or are about games, including game theory.
+Board games, video games and puzzles are included.

 # _Packages:_
 *Include a _tentative list_ of packages for the task view.
 This should encompass the "core" packages and a collection of relevant packages, ideally grouped by sections within the topic.
 It is not important, yet,